rnx2024/Interactive-Profile-Map-using-R-Programming/README.md

 The interactive mapped profile info can be found here: <https://rpubs.com/rnx2024/philippine-presidential-candidates-and-presidents-mapped-profiles>

-Edits Have been made to the code:
+Edits have been made to the code:
-Changes were made to the code to handle some lat and lng locations for some Presidents and Candidates, like Manila.
+Changes were made to the code to handle similar lat and lng locations for some Presidents and Candidates, like Manila.
 All 17 Presidents are now displayed with green markers, 3 of which are located in Manila.